 On the Mac, MacOS copies everything from iCloud Drive into your user folder so that you always have instant access without any lag, and so that you can even access all of your files offline when you don’t have internet access.
 Makes sense.

 But what happens when you buy additional iCloud storage?
 Say you purchase the $20/month 1TB storage plan and want to use it on a Mac with a 256GB SSD drive.
 What will happen?
 Will it work like it does on iOS and only download files when you request them?
 Or will it fill up your startup drive until there’s no more space left?

 That’s a question I’ve been asking Apple ever since using iCloud Drive with the public beta of Yosemite.
 It was unreasonable to expect AppleCare to have any answers when this was still beta software, so I was left waiting until Yosemite was publicly released to get a definitive answer.
 But still no one seems to know.
-I’ve asked multiple specialists and geniuses at both the Yorkdale and Eaton Centre Apple Store here in Toronto.
+I’ve asked multiple specialists and geniuses at two Apple Stores here in Toronto.
 They’ve asked around, checked their internal knowledge base and spent some time researching it, but I always get the same answer,

 And then last Wednesday, my five-year-old 1TB external hard drive died.
 Thankfully I had everything backed up to my Time Capsule as well as offsite to Backblaze, so I wasn’t panicking or worried about my files.
 I thought,

-“maybe instead of buying a new drive, I can just get 1TB of iCloud Drive storage, store everything there and no longer have to worry about rotating/replacing drives every couple of years?”
+maybe instead of buying a new drive, I can just get 1TB of iCloud Drive storage, store everything there and no longer worry about rotating/replacing drives every couple of years?

 After our chat session ended, he emailed me a follow-up message:

-I’m emailing you a suport article on iCloud Drive to help better set your mind at ease.
+I’m emailing you a support article on iCloud Drive to help better set your mind at ease.
 The portion I believe you will specifically find helpful is near the bottom.